Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 ### Don't try conquer the world

 If you can get even one client, it's really awesome.
-Don't underpreciate such little things, try to find source of motivation to push forward with every little win.
+Don't underappreciate such little things, try to find source of motivation to push forward with every little win.
 You don't need millions of users, not at the start for sure.
 You need to build sustainable and robust product.
 The slower you grow, the more time you have to build one.
 Put the freedom over the money, this way you will be more happy.

 ### Put a price tag